TRReeve/airflow-k8s-helm/README.md

 Why?
 ===

-All the airflow helm charts I've found have been for the Celery/Redis Workers deployment pattern which incurs a higher operational cost.
-This chart specifically focuses on the KubernetesOperator Deployment with workers either being a default worker image or using other custom docker containers as the Kubernetes deployment facilitates.
+All the airflow helm charts I've found have been for some flavour of Celery/Redis Workers deployment pattern which incurs a higher operational cost having run it myself for a while.
+This chart specifically focuses on the KubernetesOperator Deployment with workers either being a default worker image or using other custom docker containers as the
+Kubernetes deployment facilitates.
+This makes things a lot easier to scale and a lot easier to manage dependencies by using different containers rather than managing queues.